Jerry Hansen (racing driver): GT racing

 Hansen was also a successful GT racer.
 The driver won the SCCA National Championship Runoffs in the A Production class in 1972 racing a Chevrolet Corvette C3.
 In 1975 Hansen made his Trans-Am Series debut at Nelson Ledges.
 He won the following two Trans-Am races at Road America and Brainerd.
 Hansen continued in Trans-Am in 1976 and 1977.
 In 1977 he finished third at Road America after starting 39th.
-He won another Trans-Am Series in 1978 racing a DeKon Monza at Brainerd.
+He won another Trans-Am Series race in 1978 racing a DeKon Monza at Brainerd.
 Racing a Corvette, Hansen won two races in the 1982 Trans-Am Series.

 Brainerd International Raceway

 Jerry Hansen bought Donnybrooke Speedway in 1973 from the original owner George Montgomery.
 Renaming the track Brainerd International Raceway.
 Hansen placed a new management team with Mario Andretti as a director for several years.
 The track had closed down after 1972 but Hansen re-opened the track in 1975 with the Trans-Am Series returning.
 In 1977 a drag strip was added with the NHRA visiting the track regularly.
 Under Hansen's reign, the AMA Superbike Championship was introduced to the track in 1982.
-The Superbike World Championship also visited the track, in 1989, 1990 and 1991.
+The Superbike World Championship also visited the track, in 1989, 1990, and 1991.
 Hansen sold the track in 2006 to Jed and Kristi Copham.